SoultionLss/OpenList-Desktop-fork/README_en.md

 ### First Launch

+> **Note**: It is recommended to run OpenList Desktop with Administrator privileges on first launch to ensure proper service installation and configuration.

 1. **Initial Setup**: On first launch, the application will guide you through initial configuration
 2. **Service Installation**: Install the OpenList service when prompted
 3. **Storage Configuration**: Configure your first cloud storage connection